Ultra-Massive MIMO with Orthogonal Chirp Division Multiplexing for Near-Field Sensing and Communication Integration: Simulation Results

 Based on the results of parameter estimation, the performance of the proposed VIBS paradigm is investigated under various channel environments.
 Fig.~\ref{fig:MSE_dv} demonstrates the mean square error (MSE) of both positioning and velocity measurement, which are respectively defined as ${\mathbb E}\left\{\sum\nolimits_{l = 1}^L {\left\| {{{\widehat {\bf{p}}}_l} - {{\bf{p}}_l}} \right\|} _2^2\right\}$ and ${\mathbb E}\left\{\sum\nolimits_{l = 1}^L {\left\| {{{\widehat {\bf{v}}}_l} - {{\bf{v}}_l}} \right\|} _2^2\right\}$ with ${{\widehat {\bf{p}}}_l}$ (${{\widehat {\bf{v}}}_l}$) being the estimate of ${{{\bf{p}}}_l}$ (${{{\bf{v}}}_l}$).
 It can be observed from Fig.~\ref{fig:MSE_dv} that the proposed positioning scheme can achieve sub-meter level accuracy (i.e., MSE of positioning is less than $0$\,dB) within the practical SNR range, and the GDA in Algorithm~\ref{ALG2} can improve the performance of positioning and velocity measurement.
 This demonstrates the effectiveness of the proposed VIBS paradigm.
 The robustness of the proposed scheme against the hostile channel environments is also evident in Fig.~\ref{fig:MSE_dv}.
 The performance loss under practical SUC channels, compared to the unrealistic spatially-correlated channels, is acceptable.
 Moreover, the performance loss becomes negligible as the number of null paths (i.e., $N_{\rm null}$) increases from $0$ to $2$, which indicates that the proposed scheme is almost immune to SNS.
 As the benchmark, we introduce the near-field sensing model in \cite{wang2024performance} and solve it via the polar-domain algorithm \cite{cui2022channel}, which is marked by ``NISE'' in Fig.~\ref{fig:MSE_dv}\,(a).
 Note that this benchmark heavily relies on the spatially-correlated channels, rendering it ineffective under the SUC channels and SNS, as shown in Fig.~\ref{fig:MSE_dv}\,(a).
-Also note that this benchmark does not consider the velocity measurement, while the proposed method can effectively estimate the three-dimensional velocity (rather than the radial velocity only \cite{gao2022integrated}), as shown in Fig.~\ref{fig:MSE_dv}\,(b).
+Also note that this benchmark does not consider the velocity measurement, while the proposed method can effectively estimate the three-dimensional velocity (rather than the radial velocity only \cite{gao2022integrated}), as shown in Fig.~\ref{fig:MSE_dv}\,(b). {Fig.~\ref{fig:MSE_dv} also compares the DBSCAN clustering algorithm with the K-means method.
+Observe that two algorithms perform almost identically, which indicates both centroid-based (K-means) and density-based (DBSCAN) algorithms can accurately classify the estimates even in the presence of noise.}